 Overconsumption, overproduction, and surplus food waste are all deeply connected, making it a critical issue that must be addressed.
 While many changes must be made to fight overconsumption and food waste, one of the ways that businesses can make a difference is by collaborating with food waste management companies.

-At Shapiro, we provide comprehensive waste management services to help businesses create sustainable solutions to commercial food waste disposal.
+At Shapiro, we provide comprehensive waste management services to help businesses create sustainable solutions to commercial food waste recycling and disposal solutions.
 We’ll work with you to reduce your business’ environmental footprint, creating a tailored solution that meets your specific needs.

 If you’re interested in learning more about our waste management solutions, contact us today.